ToolJet/ToolJet/docs/docs/Enterprise/white-label.md

 - **Application Logo**: Add the URL of the image you want to use as your application logo.
 Preferred dimensions of the logo are: width `130px` and height `26px`.
 - **Favicon**: Enter the URL of the image you want to use as your application's favicon.
 Preferred dimensions of the favicon are: width `32px` and height `32px` or `16px` and height `16px`.
 - **Page Title**: Enter the text you want to display as your application's title.
+Preferred title length are 50-60 characters.

 <div style={{textAlign: 'center'}}>